Skip to main content

 • Edge tracking (corners and bezels)

-• Multi-touch behavior
+• Multi-touch registration

 Controls Menu